 Talks and Discussions for Secondary Schools

-Discussions encourage pupils to interpret the works for themselves.
+Discussions encourage pupils to interpret artworks for themselves.
 Gallery staff pose questions that help the pupils explore the work and value their own interpretations.
-Discussions can help build self esteem, visual literacy, problem solving and critical thinking skills and develop confidence in visiting art galleries.
+Discussions can help build self-esteem, visual literacy, problem solving and critical thinking skills and develop confidence in visiting art galleries.

 We offer a range of Talks and Discussions for KS3 and KS4 which are available all year round.

-• Free 15 minute introductory talks to the Permanent Collection.
+• Free 15 minute introductory talks on the Permanent Collections.

 • Paid 30 minute talk and discussions. £30 per group.